-We conducted four sets of simulation experiments, each with a specific purpose.
+The preliminary version of this paper contains four sets of simulation experiments, each with a specific purpose [9].
+In this paper, we add two more set of experiments to test how the evidence confidence value can mitigate the impact of false alerts, and to analyze the scalability of this approach.
 For simplicity, we assume all attack steps are completed instantly with no time delay.
-The ground truth in our attack scenario tells that one stealthy bridge between attacker and enterprise A is established in attack step 2, and the other
+The ground truth in our attack scenario tells that one stealthy bridge between attacker and enterprise A is established in attack step 2, and the other one between B and C is established in step 4.